 Just to give you some examples, oftentimes, there is gelatin hidden in yogurt and candy, most Korean bakery products contain dairy, and fish sauce or anchovy powder are common ingredients because they ‘enhance the flavor’.
 There are even noodles, to which powdered egg shells or ground shellfish was added!
 [Why??? 🤔] In addition to that, large and international brands adapt their recipes to the local taste, so familiar foods such as Oreo cookies taste less sweet and contain components of dairy (whey powder and lactose) in Korea.
 [Oreos are NOT VEGAN in Korea!!! 😱]

 What are the benefits of learning how to read Korean food labels?

 If I haven’t made my point clear enough already, let me put it this way:

 It’s a vital skill that enables you to identify food.
 It gives you the freedom to decide what you purchase and what you consume.
 It’s for more independence and self-determination with regards to your diet and lifestyle.

-Best is: You can start out by studying the Korean alphabet by yourself, without signing up for Korean classes.
+The best part is: You can start out by studying the Korean alphabet by yourself, without signing up for Korean classes.
 You also do not need to worry about pronunciation, yet.
-For the beginning, it’s enough if you can quietly read and understand the basics.
+At the beginning, it’s enough if you can quietly read and understand the basics.
 There is no need to bother memorizing massive amounts of vocabulary.
 Simply focus on what is important for your survival in Korea’s food jungle.